ydb-platform/ydb/BUILD.md

 ## Build using CMake

 You can use CMake build for various arcitectures and operating systems.

 YDB server can be built for Ubuntu 18.04, 20.04 and 22.04.
-Other Linux distributions are likely to work, but additional effort may be needed.
+Other Linux distributions are likely to work, but additional effort may be required.

 YDB CLI can be built for Ubuntu 18+, Windows, and MacOS.
 Instructions below are provided for Ubuntu only, other options are to be described later.

 ### For Ubuntu versions earlier than 22.04